Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 1. Create a Render account
 2. Configure our Flask project for Render
 3. Commit our new configurations
-4. Create a Render app via their web launcher
+4. Create a Render app via their web launche
-5. Push code to the Render remote <!--Is this step necessary for Render?-->
 6. Create a database in Render via the CLI
 7. Set the environment variables for Render
 8. Setup and initialize the database in Render via the CLI